Multi-Platform SuperBrand Portfolio Introduction

 That Drive Global Economic Growth Of An Enterprise

 As the world went into lockdown, sheltering-in-place in response to COVID-19, Ocean Tomo began to examine if the coronavirus would have any impact on intangible asset market value.
 Ocean Tomo's experience spans more than three decades and suggests that Intellectual Property (IP) is a noncorrelated asset.
-In the short term, they expect I.P. to remain persistently resilient during the COVID-19 driven recession."
-See Ocean Tomo white paper for more details.
+In the short term, they expect I.P. to remain persistently resilient during the COVID-19 pandemic driven recession."
+Please refer to the Ocean Tomo Report for more details.

 The Most Recent Ocean Tomo Intellectual Assets Market Valuation "IAMV" Report